Cinema of Mongolia: Mongol Kino

 The national film studios, Mongol Kino, were founded in 1935, with Soviet technical assistance.
 Their first productions were a documentary on the "47th anniversary of the 1st May" and a fictional story named A Mongol son (Mongol Khüü) directed by the Russian Ilya Trauberg and Mongolian Demberel Baldan.
 The first Mongolian-directed movie was the black-and-white short feature Norjmaa's Destiny (Norjmaagiin Zam) by Baldan in 1938.

 From then on, Mongolian movie production focused on heroic revolutionary propaganda and ancient popular legends, still often under Russian direction.
 This program was very successful with movies like Sükhbaatar (1942) and Tsogt Taij (1945).
 The studios of Mongol Kino also produced documentaries and current news reports.

 1950s and 1960s

-After World War II, the party moved the focus on working-class heroes, reflected in movies like New Year (Shine Jil, 1954) by Tseveeny Zandraa.
+After World War II, the party moved the focus on working-class heroes, reflected in movies like New Year (Shine Jil, 1954) by the first professional filmmaker of Mongolia, Tseveeny Zandraa.
+Tseveeny Zandraa, also one of the initial members of the Writers' Union of Mongolia], was a professor at The University of Finance and Economics of Mongolia, when he realized he wanted to be a filmmaker.
+WWII was already at its peak when he headed to Russia to study at The Russian State University of Cinematography becoming their first International Student in 1943.
 Examples of this genre are Awakening (Serelt, 1957) by S. Genden and The Rejected Girl (Gologdson khüükhen) by Dendevyn Chimid-Osor.
 In 1955, the first musical comedy appeared, which started a trend that continued into the 1960s.
 The first color movie was The Golden Yurt (Altan Örgöö, 1961), based on a folktale.
 It was produced in cooperation with the East German DEFA studios.
 The music of the film, written by L. Mördorj, was played and recorded by the GDR Radio orchestra and became a classic of the Mongolian symphony.
 As a fairy tale film, it is rich with match moving and other cinematographic special effects.